Ohme Home Pro review

 Ohme’s solution?
 The Ohme Home Pro.

-As the name suggests, it’s the “pro” version of the now entry-level Ohme Home EV charger.
+As the name suggests, it's the “pro” version of the now-discontinued Ohme Home EV charger.
 It has a completely new design, new hardware features, most obvious of which is the colour interactive LCD screen, but otherwise incorporates the same, and still brilliant, software.

 Intelligent features